The Repair Movement

 That wasn’t just charm.

-Somewhere along the way, we were told it was easier to just replace things.
+Somewhere along the way, we were told it was easier to replace than repair.

 Repair is both a radical act and a practical one.